Andreas Skriver Hansen

 We are a small, interdisciplinary research community working closely with practitioners on regional and local development, often with a focus on rural-peripheral areas.

-We are nota university with specialized researchers, but an interdisciplinary researchenvironment.
+We are not a university with narrowly specialized researchers, rather, we form an interdisciplinary research environment.

-Ourresearchers have diverse profiles and special research interests and networks,but also share a strong community on local and regional development and havelarge experience with practical working methods.
+Our researchers have diverse profiles and special research interests and networks, but share a strong commitment to localand regional development.
+Our team has extensive experience with practical collaborative methods.

 CRT's four senior researchers cover disciplines such as human geography and tourism, economic geography, innovation studies, sociology of technology, and educational geography.

-Across these fields, we are working on creating a common knowledge field about green transition from a place perspective, i.e., problems and opportunities that the green transition presents in different types of communities and local contexts.
+Acrossthese fields, we are working on creating a common knowledge base on green transitioning from a place perspective, i.e., problems and opportunities that the green transition presents in different types of communities and local contexts.

-At CRT, we work interdisciplinary and with both qualitative and quantitative methods.
-As far as possible, there are always several researchers attached to our projects, which enables the building of shared knowledge.
+At CRT, we work interdisciplinarily and employ both qualitative and quantitative methods.
+When ever possible, several researchers collaborate on our projects, which enables the building of shared knowledge.

 Most of our research projects combine qualitative and quantitative data and methods.
-CRT's easy access to regionalized statistical data and model work strengthens our research.
+CRT's easy access to register-based statistical data and modeling capabilities strengthens our research efforts.

-Together with our research focus on rural-peripheral areas, our close collaborative relationships with practitioners is an attractive factor for collaboration and cooperation with universities and other research environments.
+Our applied, collaborative approach, combined with our focus on rural-peripheral areas, makes us an attractive partner for universities and other research environments.

-Over our 30 years as a research centre, we have shown that being a small organisation is not a disadvantage.
-We are not a supertanker, but an academically broad research community that is maneuverable in the processes of ever-changing conditions and trends in regional and local development.
+Over our 30 years as a research centre, we have proven that being a small organisation is not a disadvantage.
+While we are not a supertanker, we are an academically broad research community that is maneuverable in responding to changing conditions and trends in regional and local development.

 CRT currently has four experienced senior scientists, all of whom are qualified senior researchers.